 Malware often utilizes data compression like zlib or aPLib.
 There are several reasons for this behavior: first, it saves space and makes binaries smaller and network transfers faster.
 Second, it adds another layer of obfuscation as the malware analyst needs to detect the compression algorithm first.
 One of the widely adopted data compression libraries in malware is zlib.
 For instance, malware families like GhostRat utilize zlib compression.

-RFC1950 defines the ZLIB Compressed Data Format. zlib is a open source platform independent compression library.
+RFC1950 defines the ZLIB Compressed Data Format. zlib is an open-source platform-independent compression library.
 The current version is

 Detect if a binary statically links against zlib